ridhoizzulhaq/uberwal/output3.md

-# Uberwal — End-to-End System Reference (hulu → hilir)
+# Uberwal — End-to-End System Reference

 > Purpose: give another LLM/engineer **complete** context on what Uberwal produces at every
 > stage, from capturing a coding session in the MCP server (upstream) all the way to what a